rancher/rke2-docs/docs/datastore/backup_restore.md

 </TabItem>
 <TabItem value="Multiple Servers">

-In this example there are 3 servers, `S1`, `S2`, and `S3`.
-The snapshot is located on `S1`.
+In this example there are 3 server nodes, `N1`, `N2`, and `N3`.
+The snapshot is located on `N1`.

-1. Stop RKE2 on all servers:
+1. Stop RKE2 on all server nodes:
     ```bash
     systemctl stop rke2-server
     ```

-2. On S1, run `rke2 server` with the `--cluster-reset` option, and `--cluster-reset-restore-path` indicating the path to the snapshot to restore.
+2. On N1, run `rke2 server` with the `--cluster-reset` option, and `--cluster-reset-restore-path` indicating the path to the snapshot to restore.
    If the snapshot is stored on S3, provide S3 configuration flags (`--etcd-s3`, `--etcd-s3-bucket`, and so on), and give only the filename name of the snapshot as the restore path.

     :::note